 Cracks can be filled with new metal and milled back to original dimensions, assuming the alloy is nickel steel or steel-plated bronze, but we cannot do gilt plates because of the color difference.
 The nominal diameter of the set screw in the photograph on the right is 0.4 millimeters.

-A cracked hairspring collet is caused by hammering it onto a balance staff that's way too large.
+A cracked hairspring collet is always a sign of sloppy work and is caused by hammering it onto a balance staff that's way too large.

 Re-colleting starting at $95

-A clean dial was a requirement back in the days of railroads, so we offer basic repairs of all sizes of glass-enamel and metal dials.
+Dials were fragile things made from porcelain, and once cracked it cannot be reversed.
+A clean dial was a requirement back in the days of railroads, so we offer basic repairs of glass-enamel dials, although it has to be reasonably intact for us to have any kind of success.

 Dial refurbishing starting at $25